Unleash/unleash-client-php/README.md

 A PHP implementation of the [Unleash protocol](https://www.getunleash.io/) aka [Feature Flags](https://docs.gitlab.com/ee/operations/feature_flags.html) in GitLab.

-This implementation conforms to the official Unleash standards except for [missing features](#missing-features).
+This implementation conforms to the official Unleash standards and is feature complete.

 > Unleash allows you to gradually release your app's feature before doing a full release based on multiple strategies
 > like releasing to only specific users or releasing to a percentage of your user base.
 Read more in the above linked